wcassels/yclip/README.md

 `yclip` uses a ChaChaPoly1305 encryption scheme, with keys derived from the user-provided password via the NNpsk0 Noise protocol.
 Even without a password, network bytes will still be encrypted - it's just that anyone will be able to connect to your clipboard!

-## Fuzzing
+## Testing

-I've implemented a fuzzer that simulates a client and a server communicating via an in-memory channel.
-To test it out, run `cargo +nightly fuzz run --release local` (this requires a nightly release of Cargo).
+I've implemented a fuzzer that simulates a client and a server communicating via an in-memory channel, testing that the clipboards are synced as expected.
+It hasn't failed yet!
+Run it yourself with `cargo +nightly fuzz run --release local` (this requires a nightly release of Cargo).